webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/fuses-mind-and-machine.md

+---
+aliases:
----,aliases:,- fuses mind and machine,tags:,- Compendium/CSRD/en/Foci,---
+- fuses mind and machine
+tags:
+- Compendium/CSRD/en/Foci
+---

 Electronic aids implanted in your brain make you a mental powerhouse.
  ### Intrusion